These links provide high schools students interested in engineering hands-on experience by participating in engineering-related competitions.

 Information from the U.S. Department of Energy on competitions involving vehicle technologies for students in elementary grades to university level.

-Award for Community Innovation (Christopher Columbus).
+Bayer/NSF Award for Community Innovation (Christopher Columbus).

 Competition for teams of middle school students (sixth, seventh, and eighth graders) to find creative solutions to problems in their communities.

-International RoboCup Competition
+The International RoboCup Competition

 The International RoboCup Competition entails the construction of fully autonomous, fast moving robots, which work together as a team to compete against similar teams of robots in a robotic soccer match.
 The RoboCup is an excellent test bed for developing new tools and techniques for controlling autonomous systems in uncertain and dynamic environments; applications include space exploration, disaster relief, and national defense.
 From an educational perspective, it is also a great means for exposing students to the systems engineering approach for designing, building, managing, and maintaining complex systems.